FelixAllard/GITHUB-NAVIGATOR/README.md

 Laravel
 - [Final project PHP](https://github.com/FelixAllard/FinalProjectPHP) : A fullstack application with laravel that uses bootstrap.
 Single page application that shows different product and allows login.
 - [StatelessPet](https://github.com/FelixAllard/PHPStatelessPet) : My first Laravel Project for an assignment!

+## Python
+Flask
+- [TXYZ VR](https://github.com/FelixAllard/TXYZ-VR) : A project between me and my friend Justin to create a body tracking solution for a low price!
+[IN DEVELOPMENT]